pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
 > Currently, Green GC is an experimental feature.
-It is not recommended that you use it in the production environment.
+It is not recommended that you use it in production environments.

 - Scope: GLOBAL
 - Default value: `LEGACY`